gongqilin/API/getting_started/obtaining_request_token.md

 # Obtaining Access Token ( Step 3/4 )

-Once the client application has the [Authorization code](request_for_an_authorization_code.md), then it can obtain an Access Token.
+Once the client application has the [Authorization code](request_for_an_authorization_code.md), then the client application can obtain an Access Token.

-The Access Token contains vital information required to access the BGL API.
+The Access Token will contain vital information that will be need to access the BGL API.

-In order for the client to obtain an Access Token, the client application should send a request to the BGL API as follows.
+In order for the client to obtain an Access Token, the client application should send a request to BGL API as follows.

 <table>
     <tr>